 By default, the sound profile of the LG TONE Platinum is set on bass boost.
 That raises a question mark, as I’d figure you’d want to start neutral.
 But I think LG is acknowledging that most people care about bass, suggesting that its headset is targeted more at the general consumer than audiophiles.
 Fortunately, audiophiles get thrown a bone with 24-bit Bluetooth audio streaming (thanks to aptX HD technology).
 But is the boosted audio quality discernible?

 I think so.
-I was fortunate to have tried the TONE Active, which has the standard aptX (non-HD) and think this Platinum version ups the detail.
+I was fortunate to have tried the TONE Active, which has the standard aptX (non-HD), and I think this Platinum version ups the detail.
 But then again, the driver technology is different between the Active and Platinum, so it’s not necessarily apples-to-apples.
 Whereas the Active uses LG’s quad-layered dynamic driver, the Platinum moves to Balanced Armature driver technology.

 Regardless, what I hear from the TONE Platinum is clear and crisp audio.
 This is definitely one of the best Bluetooth headphones that I’ve heard.
 Particularly, the bass definition and treble detail are reproduced very well.
 Additionally, the sound signature is engaging, as the sounds appear to fill a 3D space around your head.
 I wouldn’t say that the mid-range frequencies are as defined as the bass and treble (they get slightly overshadowed), but they’re still good.

-A drawback that plagues wireless headset is hiss, and the TONE Platinum isn’t an exception.
+A drawback that plagues wireless headsets is hiss, and the TONE Platinum isn’t an exception.
 It’s noticeable.
-You have to get to medium volume level to drown it out with the music.
+You have to get to a medium volume level to drown it out with the music.
 Don’t get me wrong though, it’s not loud or disruptive.
 Most listeners should be able to tune it out.

 In our opinion, the LG TONE Platinum is one of the better Bluetooth headphone offerings out there.
 LG does both design and sound so well.
 The around-the-neck band may not be for everyone, but we suggest considering it.
-The ergonomics of the TONE series just works.
+The ergonomics of the TONE series just work.
 Additionally, aptX HD support makes the Platinum variant even more attractive.
 You’ll be getting one of the best Bluetooth audio experiences.
 Couple that with excellent battery life and a multitude of functions, and we have a winner.